Fuck, I'm Lonely

 "Fuck, I'm Lonely" (also released in a censored version as "Lonely", both titles stylized in lowercase) is a song by American singer Lauv featuring English singer Anne-Marie.
 It was released as a single on August 1, 2019, alongside the trailer for the third season of the Netflix series 13 Reasons Why, whose soundtrack features the song.
 It is also included on Lauv's debut album, How I'm Feeling.

 Background

 Lauv met Anne-Marie after they both performed at the Summertime Ball at Wembley Stadium, London, and called the lyrics "pretty self-explanatory" as well as about "missing someone you used to hook up with" and his "least deep and mysterious song".
 He made the beat on his laptop in an hour while at an airport, and said the title of the song "came out of nowhere" in a conversation with his friends.
 Anne-Marie said "I never really like admitting that I miss someone after a break up.
 So here's a song that does it for me."

-Music Video
+Music video

-The video features both singers among other people at an apartment thinking what to do for the night.
-Most of them help do people's clothes.
+The music video, released on August 21, 2019, features both singers among other people at an apartment thinking about what to do for the night.
+They meet whilst shopping in a supermarket.